Allison Cameron

 Allison Cameron, M.D., is a fictional character on the medical drama House, portrayed by American actress Jennifer Morrison.
 An immunologist, Cameron is a member of Dr. Gregory House's team of handpicked specialists at Princeton–Plainsboro Teaching Hospital's Department of Diagnostic Medicine.
 She returns for the final episode of the series, "Everybody Dies".
-She is Board Certified in Immunology and Internal Medicine as seen on a computer in Season 1.
+She is a Senior Attending Physician and board-certified in Internal Medicine and Immunology as seen on a computer in Season 1.

 Personality

 "You live under the delusion that you can fix everything that isn't perfect.
 That's why you married a man who was dying of cancer.
 You don't love, you need.
 And now that your husband is dead, you're looking for your new charity case.
 That's why you're going out with me.
 I'm twice your age, I'm not great looking, I'm not charming, I'm not even nice.
 What I am is what you need.
 I'm damaged."